Vishal-V/StackGAN/README.md

 3. **Generative Adversarial Text to Image Synthesis** [[Arxiv Link](https://arxiv.org/pdf/1605.05396.pdf)]
 4. **Learning Deep Representations of Fine-Grained Visual Descriptions** [[Arxiv Link](https://arxiv.org/abs/1605.05395)]
 ---
+#### Note
+This is the code I have submitted to TensorFlow for Google Summer of Code.
+Hence the attributions and the License is for "TensorFlow Authors" and not "Vishal V".
+This code is under the MIT License.